sagar-chadha/Data-Science-Projects/ExploringtheOlympicsData.md

     4  AND      Andorra

-We now need to merge the original dataset with the NOC master using the NOC code as the primary key.
+We now need to merge the original dataset with the NOC master using the **NOC code as the primary key**.
 This has to be a left join since we want all participating countries to remain in the data even if their NOC-Country is not found in the master.
 We can easily correct those manually.

 ```python